CloudNil/cloudnil.github.io/_posts/2021-11-16-Deploy-kubernetes(1.21.6)-HA-with-kubeadm-on-kylin.md

   typha_service_name: "none"
   # Configure the backend to use.
   calico_backend: "bird"

-  # Configure the MTU to use
+  # Configure the MTU to use for workload interfaces and tunnels.
+  # - If Wireguard is enabled, set to your network MTU - 60
+  # - Otherwise, if VXLAN or BPF mode is enabled, set to your network MTU - 50
+  # - Otherwise, if IPIP is enabled, set to your network MTU - 20
+  # - Otherwise, if not using any encapsulation, set to your network MTU.
   veth_mtu: "1440"

   # The CNI network configuration to install on each node.
 The special
   # values in this config will be automatically populated.
   cni_network_config: |-
     {